-- 1) Collecting Data: The data is collected from the Stanford SLAC website [8] and this data is freely available.
-For this particular analysis, we have considered data collected by EDU.SLAC.STANFORD.PINGER by pinging nodes in India over the period of three months for three years which are st August to 31st October for years 2016, 2017 and 2018 (for 2018 till 3rd October).
-This data is stored in the .tsv format.
-Dataset is further explained in the Experimental Setup section. - 2) Data Cleansing: There were many missing values in these datasets and for our analysis columns containing missing values were not considered. - 3) Clustering and Analysis: The K means algorithm is applied using Python along with scikit-learn library which is free machine learning software for clustering the data and then the results were analyzed.
+1) Collecting Data: The data are collected from the Stanford SLAC website [3] and this data is freely available.
+For this particular analysis, we have considered data collected by EDU.SLAC.STANFORD.PINGER by pinging nodes in India over the period of three months for three years, which are 1st August to 31st October for years 2016, 2017 and 2018 (for 2018 till 3rd October).
+This data is stored in the ".Tsv" format.
+The dataset is further explained in the Experimental Setup section.

+2) Data Cleansing: There were many missing values in these datasets and for our analysis columns containing missing values were not considered.

+3) Clustering and Analysis: The K means algorithm is applied using Python along with scikit-learn library which is free machine learning software for clustering the data and then the results were analyzed.